-Acorns has created a Chrome extension to make sure you don’t miss any deals when you shop online.
+Acorns has created Chrome and Safari extensions to make sure you don’t miss any deals when you shop online.
 The Acorns Earn feature also includes a job posting section as well as the company’s referral program.

 Acorns Review: Where It Shines